-CDNs Consist of Two Elements:
+Edge Compute Platforms Consist Of Two Elements:

-1. A layer of DNS technology

-The DNS layer decides which CDN PoP to send any user request.
-The user request will be served by the CDN PoP closest to them, so a user in Europe would get directed to a different PoP than a user in the US.

-2. Reverse Proxy Software

-The PoPs are servers running reverse proxy software.
-A reverse proxy acts on behalf of your web server, by taking external requests (ie. from your customers) and determining how they should be handled.
-It is the reverse proxy software running on any CDN PoP which adjusts, blocks or handles the user traffic, and thus this software is the core of the CDN.
-Many CDNs wrap this technology in a "black box," and do not give you visibility into the nature of the reverse proxy software running on their CDN or how it has been modified.
+- 1. A layer of DNS technology: The DNS layer decides which Edge PoP to send any user request.
+The user request will be served by the Edge PoP closest to them, so a user in Europe would get directed to a different PoP than a user in the US. - 2.
+Reverse Proxy Software: The PoPs are servers running reverse proxy software.
+A reverse proxy acts on behalf of your web server, by taking external requests (i.e. from your customers) and determining how they should be handled.
+It is the reverse proxy software running on any Edge PoP which adjusts, blocks or handles the user traffic, and thus this software is the core of the Edge Compute Platform.
+Many legacy CDNs wrap this technology in a "black box," and do not give you visibility into the nature of the reverse proxy software running on their solution or how it has been modified.

-Examples of reverse proxy software found in CDNs include:
+Examples of reverse proxy software, or edge modules, found in Edge Compute Platforms include:

 Varnish Cache: An open source HTTP accelerator which caches content, including the whole HTML document.
-Due to its programmability, Varnish Cache can be cutomized to perform a wide variety of functions in addition to caching.
+Due to its programmability, Varnish Cache can be customized to perform a wide variety of functions in addition to caching.

 Nginx: An open source server which can be run as a reverse proxy.
-Functions including caching and content rewriting (ie. running the programming language LUA or web application firewall).
+Functions including caching and content rewriting (i.e. running the programming language LUA or web application firewall).